Library

 Remote usability testing takes place with participants and researchers in different locations.
 Widespread use of online usability testing tools has increased the reach of remote user testing.
 Tools record participants as they complete tasks, and gather data automatically.
 Gathering a wide array of data from different demographics helps UX teams design with specific users in mind.
 Remote testing is also far less resource-intensive than in-person testing.

-Moderated vs. Unmoderated
+Moderated vs. unmoderated

 A trained coordinator supervises moderated usability testing.
 Conducted either in-person or remotely, moderators actively communicate with participants during the study.
 Guiding participants through tasks and navigation, they’re on hand to answer any questions and assist along the way.
 Moderated user testing is especially useful in qualitative studies.
 Moderators gather additional information by picking up on facial expressions and body language.